emmawalshdev/kaytea_art/testing.md

 - Click the category for each product, confirm each product for that category is displayed.
 - Click on the 'back to top' button.
 Confirm navigation to the top of page.

+#### Product Admin Page
+- Attempt to access the 'Product Admin' page while logged in as a non superuser by URL.
+Confirm redirect to homepage, along with the display of an Error toast message.
+- Attempt to access the 'Product Admin' page while logged out.
+Confirm redirect to Login page.
+* Form submission
+    - Submit the form with incorrect data, confirm the relevant warning messages are displayed.
+    - Submit a valid form, confirm redirect to the new product page.
+    - Confirm that a default image is displayed for products which do not have a saved image.

 #### Product Detail Page
 * Product section
-    - Click on the product image, confirm that the image in a new tab.
+    - Click on the product image, confirm that the image opens in a new tab.
     - Click on the product category, confirm redirect to correct category page.
     - Login as a superuser, confirm that the edit and delete buttons are visible.
 Click on each button, confirm that the correct template/popup is rendered.
     - Delete the product, confirm that it is removed from the store.